 There is a strong association with neurofibromatosis type 1 (NF1).
 NF1 associated tumours have a tendency to affect the optic nerves and chiasm and may also have a better prognosis.
 Pilocytic astrocytomas are seen in up to 15-20% of all patients with NF1 and typically manifest in early childhood.
 Approximately 1/3 of pilocytic astrocytomas involving the optic nerves have associated NF1.

 By far the most common location is the cerebellum (60%).
-The distribution within the cerebellum varies depending on the study.
-Safe enough to say that the location within the cerebellum is not very helpful, with many tumours involving both the vermis and the cerebellar hemisphere.
+The distribution within the cerebellum varies with many tumours involving both the vermis and the cerebellar hemisphere.

-In general they typically they arise from midline structures.
+In general they typically arise from midline structures.

 optic nerve / optic chiasm (25-30%)